berryempire/berryempire.github.io/law/index.md

 </ul>

 ### Treaties
-A list of all treaties, signed or ratified by Berry Empire
+A list of all signed treaties
 <ul class="law">
   <li>
     <span><a href="./treaty/1_iac_charter.html">International Aerospace Community Charter</a></span>